 We have established relationships with third party engine suppliers and other key suppliers from which we source components for our power systems.
-We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our key engine suppliers, Yanmar Engines Company ("Yanmar"), Toyota Corporation ("Toyota"), and Perkins Engines Company Limited ("Perkins").
-Engines from Yanmar, Toyota and Perkins represented 94%, 2%, and nil% our total engines sold as a component of our DC power systems during the three months ended March 31, 2024, respectively, and engines from Yanmar, Toyota and Perkins represented 64%, 2%, and 31% our total engines sold as a component of our DC power systems during the three months ended March 31, 2024, respectively, and engines from Yanmar, Toyota and Perkins represented 64%, 2%, and 31% our total engines sold as a component of our DC power systems during the during the same period in 2023, respectively.
-We also use engines from Isuzu, Ford and, to a lesser extent, Kubota and Volvo Penta.
+We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our key engine suppliers, Yanmar Engines Company ("Yanmar"), Toyota Corporation ("Toyota"), and Ford Motor Company (Ford).
+Engines from Yanmar, Toyota, and Ford represented 88%, nil%, and 13% of total engines sold as a component of our DC power systems during the three months ended March 31, 2025, respectively, and engines from Yanmar, Toyota, and Ford represented 94%, 2%, and 4% of total engines sold as a component of our DC power systems during the during the same period in 2024, respectively.
+We also use engines from Isuzu, Perkins and, to a lesser extent, Kubota and Volvo Penta.
 We do not have any long-term contracts or commitments with any of these suppliers.
-If any of these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed as a result of the COVID-19 pandemic and recovery, or unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.
+If any of these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, or the supply chain is interrupted or delayed for any unprecedented event, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.